omarmeciry21/Shopping-Cart/README.md

 ## Shopping Cart App

 Hey everyone!
 This is my latest project.
 The app is an E-commerce app.
 You can preview products divided into several categories, favourite products to save them for later actions, searchg through app's products, preview featured products, and submit and track orders.
+The app is ready for market usages with a different database to suit clients' offered products.

 It is accomplished by Flutter as the front-end of the app and Google Firebase as the back-end.
 In this app, I managed to implement clean architecture through three separated layers: